 Applications of Polyphase Cage Rotor Induction Motors

-Many polyphase cage induction motors are available in the market to meet the demand of the several industrial applications and various starting and running condition requirement.
-They are classified according to the Class.
+Many polyphase cage induction motors are available in the market to meet the demand of several industrial applications and various starting and running condition requirements.
+They are classified according to Class.

 Class A Motors

-Class A motors have normal starting torque, high starting current and low operating slip (0.005-0.015).
-The design has low resistance single cage rotor.
+Class A motors have normal starting torque, high starting current, and low operating slip (0.005-0.015).
+The design has a low resistance single cage rotor.
 The efficiency of the motor is high at full load.
 Applications of Class A motors are fans, blowers, centrifugal pumps, etc.

 Class B Motors

-Class B motors have normal starting torque, low starting current and low starting current and low operating slip.
-The motor is designed, in such a way to withstand the high leakage reactance, as a result, the starting current is reduced.
-The starting torque is maintained by use of a double cage or deep bar rotor.
+Class B motors have normal starting torque, low starting current, and low operating slip.
+The motor is designed, in such a way so as to withstand the high leakage reactance, as a result, the starting current is reduced.
+The starting torque is maintained by the use of a double cage or deep bar rotor.

-The Class B motors are most commonly used motor and used for full voltage starting.
-The applications and the starting torque are same as that of Class A motors.
+The Class B motors are the most commonly used motor and used for full voltage starting.
+The applications and the starting torque are the same as that of Class A motors.